liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. those thunderstorm could lower the temperature
 1. why is it taking so long?
 1. don't be mad at me
-1. could you please hand me the book?
 1. I have not announced my arrival in Hangzhou
 1. food products have to undergo product grading
 1. the government is more effective than we tend to think